-- Loan facility upto 90% of deposited amount can be availed.
+- Loan facility upto 90% of the deposited amount can be availed.

 - The deposit tenure ranges from 6 months to 120 months.

-- Penalty levied on non payment of the periodic deposit is Rs.
+- The penalty levied on non-payment of the periodic deposit is Rs.
 2.00 per month per Rs.
 100 if deposit period is over 60 months and Rs.
 1.50 per month per Rs.
 100 in case deposit period is up to 60 months

 - You can open your recurring deposit account in the nearest Central bank of India branch.